microsoft/vscode-docs/docs/languages/cpp.md

 > **Note**: If you would prefer a full Integrated Development Environment (IDE), with built-in compilation, debugging, and project templates (File > New Project), there are many options available, such as the [Visual Studio Community](https://visualstudio.microsoft.com/vs/community) edition.

 If you don't have a compiler installed, in the example below, we describe how to install the [Minimalist GNU for Windows](http://mingw.org/) (MinGW) C++ tools (compiler and debugger).
 MinGW is a popular, free toolset for Windows.
-If you are running VS Code on another platform, you can read the [C++ tutorials](#c++-tutorials), which cover C++ configurations for Linux and macOS.
+If you are running VS Code on another platform, you can read the [C++ tutorials](#tutorials), which cover C++ configurations for Linux and macOS.

 ## Example: Install MinGW-x64

 We will install Mingw-w64 via the SourceForge website.
-You can click this [Mingw-w64 link](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) to download the Windows Mingw-w64 installer.
+You can use this [Mingw-w64 link](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) to download the Windows Mingw-w64 installer.

 1. Run the installer, which should be named `mingw-w64-install.exe` in your Download folder.